adrianwong/adrianwong.github.io/_posts/2017-08-23-tiny-git-test.md

 * 2a5edaa    <Adrian Wong>   c1
 ```

-Conclusion: Deleting a branch removes the named reference to a commit.
-Commits on the deleted branch are therefore unreachable (but may still be recoverable through the `reflog`).
+*Conclusion:* A branch is just a named reference to a commit.
+Deleting a branch means deleting that reference.
+Unless the commit it was referring to, and its ancestors, are reachable via other references, those commits are now unreachable.

 ```console
 $ git checkout b2